Eastern Coachella Valley: Attractions

 Alternative to the mainstream Coachella Valley Music and Arts Festival there are also other places and events visited both by tourists and locals.
 The few attractions found in the Eastern Coachella Valley are local museums such as the International Banana Museum located in North Shore, California.
 This museum has over 19,000 banana related items and pictures that capture the attention of the several locals and tourists in search of a unique adventure.
-It is an oasis of bananas for members who visit.
-They offer a variety of banana flavored treats, drinks, and plenty of take-home souvenirs.

 Another visited site by tourists and local North Shore residents is the Salton Sea.
 What makes the Salton Sea a remarkable attraction is mostly due to the fact that (1) it is the largest California lake and (2) because it is located in the San Andreas Fault.
 This site attracts mostly geologists or environmentalists that seek research and other studies about the geology or pollution of the lake.

 Box Canyon is another location visited by tourists and local residents.
 Box Canyon runs through Mecca, California and North Shore, California.
 For the most part, Box Canyon is a place where people go to hike, walk, and explore the deserted nature it has to offer.
 This site is an attraction for people who are interested in mountain hiking or adventures.
 Within Box Canyon, there is Ladder Canyon.
 Ladder Canyon has a man-made trail for ease people when hiking.
 This ease in hiking in part by the use of ladders throughout the deserted and sandy trails.

 Another well known attraction that takes place in the Eastern Coachella Valley is The HUE Music and Arts Festival.
 This annual event takes place in Thermal, California.
 The HUE Festival is an alternative festival to the mainstream Coachella Valley Music and Arts Festival.
 The HUE is an event that is managed by ECV youth and several local leaders and organizations.
 This festival gives the youth an opportunity to display and express their art and music talent while simultaneously bringing the unrepresented and unincorporated communities together.
 Most of the art represents the struggles and lived experiences faced by the Eastern Coachella Valley communities.